 The typical full bath layout features a tub/shower combination across from a toilet and sink.
 While you can achieve a full bath within 40-45 square feet, the average size is closer to 60 square feet, depending on the style and square footage of the house.

-The types of fixtures you can use in the full bathroom depends on the size.
+The types of fixtures you can use in the full bathroom depend on the size.
 You can find a standard toilet, freestanding tub, shower stall, or combinations to fit almost any width.
 Sink and vanity units increase in size in 3-inch increments and can be custom-built for unique spaces.

 What is the cost of a full bathroom?

-Costs to remodel a full bathroom will depend on the space available and materials used.
+Costs to remodel a full bathroom will depend on the space available and the materials used.
 Average prices range between $13,000 – $15,000 but can run as high as $30,000, especially if your house is older in which you could run into unexpected complications.

 What is a quarter bath?

 While not as common, a quarter bath can come in the form of a stand-alone shower, sink, toilet, or tub.
-Some examples include an outdoor shower if you live in a beach town like Encinitas, CA or Tofino, BC.
+Some examples include an outdoor shower if you live in a beach town like Encinitas, CA, or Tofino, BC.
 Or, a quarter-bath can be a single sink in a bedroom with a complete bathroom and a toilet located down the hall.